Sex Imagery, Censorship

 porn.
 For an explanation see Sexting and a Preacher.

 The Dark Side of Pornography

 Because acting in pornography promises immediate financial reward and requires little professional preparation, it attracts many young women -- primarily women -- who aspire to quickly jump into the limelight.
 This includes the tens-of-thousands of "cam girls" who populate the Internet.

-Few women who aspire to be famous make it beyond an initial debut video, in part because the business needs -- and is easily able to attract -- a constant supply of fresh actors.
+Few women who aspire to be famous make it beyond an initial debut video, in part because the business attracts a constant supply of fresh actors.

 This opens the door to exploitation and without a doubt

 many who go into the business are exploited in various ways.

 The "Evil" Rationale